Asahi Yokokawa

-Asahi Yokokawa (横川 旦陽, Yokokawa Asahi) is a Japanese professional footballer who plays either as a central midfielder or right back for National Premier Leagues Victoria club Heidelberg United.
+Asahi Yokokawa (横川 旦陽, Yokokawa Asahi) is a Japanese professional footballer who last played either as a central midfielder or right back for National Premier Leagues Victoria club Heidelberg United.

 Club career

 Shonan Bellmare

 In February 2021, Asahi was promoted to the J1 League senior squad of Shonon Bellmare.

 Gainare Tottori (loan)

 In 2021, Asahi was loaned to J3 League club, Gainare Tottori.
 He make his professional career debut on 14 November 2021 in a league match against Azul Claro Numazu.

 Tokyo Musashino United (loan)

 In 2022, Asahi was loaned to Tokyo Musashino United.

 Albirex Niigata (S)

 On 8 January 2023, Asahi move to Singapore to play for Albirex Niigata Singapore where he was named captain of the team throughout the 2023 season.
 On 11 August 2023, the club was declared the league champions and Asahi was honoured to lift the league title.
 Asahi was also named in the 2023 Singapore Premier League 'Team of the Year' in his first season at the club.